kj-49/date-time-taghelper/README.md

 A custom ASP.NET Core TagHelper for rendering `DateTime` values in Razor views, with support for time zone conversion, customizable formatting, and CSS styling.

+## Purpose
+This tag helper was created to **centralize** datetime conversion and rendering.
+In business-critical applications, datetimes can be essential.
+This tag helper ensures datetimes are converted correctly and displayed accurately.

 ## Features

 - Convert `DateTime` values to a specified time zone.